 NECSTouR is the voice of European Regions committed to sustainability – economic, social and environmental - as a crucial driver of destination competitiveness.
 Since 2007, it has provided an integrated approach to tourism governance and acted as an important link between regional and wider European levels of government, while developing interregional cooperation through European Projects.

 NECSTouR is constituted under Belgian law as a not-for-profit association.

-As the network for 34 European regional tourism authorities and 30 associated members (universities, research institutes, representatives of tourism enterprises and sustainable tourism associations), NECSTouR proactively, and in partnership, works to address challenges by identifying, capturing and sharing best practice solutions with our members and our key partners and alliances across Europe.
+As the network for more than 40 European regional tourism authorities and around 30 associated members (universities, research institutes, representatives of tourism enterprises and sustainable tourism associations), NECSTouR proactively, and in partnership, works to address challenges by identifying, capturing and sharing best practice solutions with our members and our key partners and alliances across Europe.
 In this way we help destinations achieve a smarter, more sustainable approach to tourism development.

 NECSTouR works to achieve the Tourism of Tomorrow.
 Together, we aim to build a competitive and sustainable model of tourism for Europe - as stated in the Agenda for a Competitive and Sustainable tourism of the European Commission COMM (2007) 621 – “The right balance between the welfare of tourists, the needs of the natural and cultural environment and the development and competitiveness of destinations and business."